dortania/OpenCore-Install-Guide/Setting up your Config/Skylake.md

 * ROM: <> (6 character MAC address, can be entirely random)
 * SystemProductName: Can be generated with MacSerial or use pervious from Clover's config.plist.
 * SystemSerialNumber: Can be generated with MacSerial or use pervious from Clover's config.plist.
-`ROM must either be Apple ROM (dumped from a real Mac), or your NIC MAC address, or any random MAC address (could be just 6 random bytes)` - Vit9696

 **DataHub**